It is important to us that you are able to fully participate in the review and present your case.

 However, we understand that you may need or want assistance with your review, or other kinds of support.

 Can I represent myself?

-If you are representing yourself, we will usually call you within 6 weeks after we receive the application.
-We will explain the review process and ask you if you need extra assistance, such as an interpreter.
+If representing yourself, we will usually call you within 6 weeks after we receive the application to explain the review process and ask whether you need additional assistance, such as an interpreter.

 We might also suggest that you seek assistance in relation to your case.